bwlewis/feathercache/inst/backends/mongoose/README.md

 This simple approach lets you store key/values across several servers using any desired sharding strategy and locate a given key without advance knowledge of its location.
 Not terribly efficient, but reasonably effective.

+## Directory listings

+Unlike most web servers, we've rigged the mongoose server in feathercache to report directory listings in JSON form.
+This works nicely with the feathercache R package functions.